Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 ---

 Welcome to the new release of the Rainbow SDK for Node.JS.
+Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.
-There are a number of significant updates in this version that we hope you will like, some of the key highlights include:
+Some of the key highlights include:

 ### SDK for Node.JS 1.64 - November 2019